Next event in:

 The providers

-It’s also worth mentioning that not all energy providers are available in all parts of the country and in some cases, you may be forced to use one provider over another because of availability.
+It’s also worth mentioning that not all energy providers are available in all parts of the country, and in some cases, you may be forced to use one provider over another because of availability.
 Most of the sites below will let you know if they can offer service in your area (by entering your address and postcode).

 Green Energy

-These fare roughly the same prices as their non-renewable counterparts and some offer further discounts to help encourage people to make the switch.
+These fare roughly the same prices as their non-renewable counterparts, and some offer further discounts to help encourage people to make the switch.

 Final Note

 Setting up your energy and internet in the Netherlands isn’t always easy.
-It takes some stamina, patience, and the willingness to sacrifice a chunk of your free time reading up about various providers.
-Spending some time and ensuring that the choice you end up going with is the very best will help you prevent future problems: missed bills, forgotten-about meter calculations, unexpected renovation costs, an unwarranted surge of prices in the winter season are just some of the troubles you might have to encounter whilst living in the new pad.
+It takes stamina, patience, and the willingness to sacrifice a chunk of your free time to reading up on various providers.
+Spending some time and ensuring that the choice you end up going with is the very best will help you prevent future problems: missed bills, forgotten-about meter calculations, unexpected renovation costs, and an unwarranted surge of prices in the winter season are just some of the troubles you might have to encounter while living in the new pad.
 It’s best to choose a company you know you can rely on – this way, if something goes awry, you can still count on having it sorted fast.
 Contact PartnerPete to sort it all out for you, get you great package deals, reduce your headaches, and get great customer service in English.